textmining-infopros/dashboard/README.md

 Please cite this compendium as: Lamba, Manika, & Madhusudhan, Margam.
 (2021).
 Build a Dashboard using R (Version 1.1). http://doi.org/10.5281/zenodo.5090246

 # Contents
-The compendium contains the code associated with the case study.
+The compendium contains the code associated with the case study used in Chapter 9.
 The `flexboard_R.Rmd` file contains the R code for the case study.

 ### Open the dashboard using this [link](https://textmining-infopros.github.io/dashboard/)